e0026557/tgc-18-project-2/README.md

 #### Organisational Goals

 As a coffee hobbyist who likes to experiment new coffee recipes to enhance my coffee-making experience, I often find myself spend large amount of time searching for coffee recipes across multiple sources such as Facebook groups and YouTube videos.
 However, most recipes found either use a different setup or are not detailed enough, making it difficult to re-create.
-Thus, a centralized informational site where coffee recipes are categorised by various coffee-related categories will be beneficial for those who are getting into coffee or are looking for coffee recipes that fit their coffee-making setups.
+Thus, a centralized informational site where coffee recipes are group according to various coffee-related categories will be beneficial for those who are getting into specialty coffee or are looking for coffee recipes that fit their coffee-making setups.

 #### User Goals

 The users of CoffeeTalk are mainly people who have an interest in specialty coffee and coffee-brewing.
-The aim of users is to be able to find coffee recipes that suit their coffee preferences and setup with ease.
+The aim of users is to be able to find coffee recipes that suit their preferences and setup with ease.
 The coffee recipes should also be standardised to specify setups and basic recipe details for users to be able to follow along.
 Also, users would also want to be able to contribute their coffee recipes to be shared with the CoffeeTalk community who share the same interests as them.

 | User Stories | Accceptance Criteria |
 | ----------- | ----------- |